mattbet/ora_sitrep/README.md

 SQL script to collect information about an Oracle instace.

-Execute queries to get the big picture of an instance, from a dba pespective, and generate a report.
+Execute queries to get the outlook of an instance, from a dba perspective, and generate a report.